lehtojo/vivid-2/README.md

 ## Usage

-Running `v1 --help` will list all available command line options.
+Running `v1 -help` will list all available command line options.

 ```bash
 # Building a source file without any libraries